FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentutilizationunit.md

 # Commitment Utilization Unit

-Commitment Utilization Unit is the String value representing the [Commitment Unit](#glossary:commitment-unit) unit type.
+Commitment Utilization Unit is the string value representing the [Commitment Unit](#glossary:commitment-unit) unit type.

 CommitmentUtilizationUnit MUST be present in the billing data when the provider supports *commitment-based discounts*.